 All quizzes are taken in Blackboard and are timed.
 Once you start a quiz, you must complete it.
 You will not be able to log back into a quiz once you have opened it.
-Please make arrangements to take each quiz on a computer with a secure internet connection - the Blackboard app does not always work well for quizzes and/or exams.
+Please make arrangements to take each quiz on a computer with a secure internet connection.
+You must take the quizzes individually.